williamseipp/notes/study_guide.md

 name = "will"

-OPERATIONS

 indexing: name[0] # => "w"
-I can retrieve a substring by position within the calling String
+I can select substrings of a string by providing an index `0`

 slicing: name[0,2] # => "wi"

-I can retrieve a larger substring by providing both the starting position of the substring and the desired length
+or by providing both an index `0` and the desired length of the substring `2`

 negative indexes: name[-3] # => "i"